 Rental income vs expenses

-When you decide to invest in a buy-to-let property, factor in expenses beyond mortgages.
+When you decide to invest in a London buy-to-let property, factor in expenses beyond mortgages.
 Calculate day-to-day costs of owning a rental property, such as voids, repairs, insurance, management fees, council tax (if applicable), service charges and regular maintenance.
-The rent you earn should comfortably cover these expenses plus help with mortgage costs, too; this will help avoid cashflow pressure.
-Take advantage of online listings and local comparables to verify achievable rents.
-You can also stress-test your numbers for interest rate rises or short vacancy periods.
+The rent you earn should comfortably cover these expenses plus help with mortgage costs, too.

 Work out net rental yields